Why is cooling IT equipment important?

 Close-coupled cooling brings efficiency and flexibility to your network closet, server room or data center:

-If the air conditioning unit has a built-in evaporator to expel condensation, it does not require an external condenser, refrigerant piping, floor drain or water collection tank.
-This eliminates the need for a disruptive construction project or the cost of hiring an electrician, plumber or HVAC specialist.
+An air conditioning unit with an external condenser will almost certainly require a visit from an outside installer.
+However, if the unit has a built-in evaporator to expel condensation, it does not require an external condenser, refrigerant piping, floor drain or water collection tank.
+This eliminates the need for a disruptive construction project or the cost of hiring a plumber or HVAC specialist.

 How large is the area you need to cool?
 How many racks?